 Seniors often have a favorite pair of shoes or slippers, but if they are worn out, ill-fitting or an impractical style, they can be a serious fall hazard.
 Supportive, low-heeled shoes with non-slip soles are ideal.
 Consider purchasing two pairs—one for inside the home and one for wearing on outings.
-Avoid walking around in socks, stockings, or backless slippers.
+Avoid walking around in socks, stockings or backless slippers.

 Regular physical activity is the first line of defense against falls and fractures.
 As people get older, they typically become less active and begin to lose muscle mass and tone.
-This leads to a decrease in strength, coordination, and flexibility and an increase in fall risk.
-Work with a doctor or physical therapist to create a exercise program that is right for your aging loved one.
-An exercise regimen can help seniors improve their stamina and mobility, regardless of their age.
+This leads to a decrease in strength, coordination, and flexibility and an increased fall risk.
+Work with a doctor or physical therapist to create an exercise program that is right for your aging loved one.
+An exercise regimen can help seniors improve their stamina, balance and mobility, regardless of their age.

 Use Prescribed Mobility Aids

-Elders are often reluctant to get (and consistently use) a mobility aid, even though these devices can play a key role in helping them continue to lead safe and active lives.
+Elders are often reluctant to get (and consistently use) mobility aids, even though these devices can play a vital role in helping them continue to lead safe and active lives.
 It is important to ensure they are using the proper mobility aid (e.g., walker, rollator, cane) and using it correctly.
-A physical therapist or occupational therapist should conduct an assessment, prescribe a device, and educate the patient on how to use it.
+A physical therapist or occupational therapist can conduct an assessment, recommend the appropriate durable medical equipment, and educate the patient on how to use it.
 Medicare Part B covers medically necessary durable medical equipment (DME), but only if it is prescribed by a doctor.

 Receive Regular Eye Exams

-If your elder gets new glasses, encourage them to be extra cautious while they are getting used to them.
-For example, bifocal and trifocal lenses can cause altered depth perception while walking.
+If your elder gets new glasses, encourage them to be extra cautious while they are getting accustomed to them.
+For example, bifocal, trifocal and progressive lenses can distort vision and depth perception while walking.
 This makes it easy to lose one’s balance and fall.
-To prevent this, people who wear bifocals or trifocals must practice looking straight ahead while walking and lowering the entire head when looking at the ground instead of gazing through the lower parts of the lenses.
+To prevent this, practice looking straight ahead while walking and lowering the entire head when looking at the ground instead of gazing through the lower parts of the lenses.

 Seniors should see their doctor or pharmacist for a medication review (also known as a brown bag check-up) every time their regimen changes or at least once a year to ensure they are taking their medications correctly and that none of them are interacting.
-Over-the-counter medications and supplements can cause problems as well, so be sure to include these in the review.
+Over-the-counter medications, herbal supplements and vitamins can cause problems as well, so be sure to include these in the review.

 Consult the Doctor